McGill-NLP/imagecode/README.md

 }
 ```
 Where the example here with "1" and "2" represent image indices ranging from 0 to 9.
-You can then submit to the leaderboard TO BE DETERMINED.
+You can submit to the leaderboard by sending your test set file (or a download link) to benno.krojer@mila.quebec and we will update the leaderboard quickly (max.
+1-2 days).
-The leaderboard is maintained on the [project website](https://mcgill-nlp.github.io/imagecode/).
+The leaderboard is maintained on the [project website](https://mcgill-nlp.github.io/imagecode/) and might change its submission procedure at some point.

 ## Installations